ChevrollierG/purchasing_intention_data_analysis/README.md

 # purchasing_intention_data_analysis

-This project concerns the dataset 'ONline Shoppers Purchasing intention that can be found here: https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset
+This project concerns the dataset 'Online Shoppers Purchasing Intention' that can be found here: https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset

 The project contains a preliminary data cleaning, data exploration, dimensionality reduction, data preprocessing, data modeling.
 All those can be found in the jupyter notebook.